Insight • Search & content

 XML sitemaps and crawl efficiency

-Ensure your sitemap is current and includes all content with accurate lastmod dates.
-Our build system regenerates the sitemap on every build, ensuring AI crawlers always have an accurate content map.
+Keep your sitemap current and include all content with accurate lastmod dates.
+Our build system regenerates the sitemap on every build, so AI crawlers always have an accurate content map.

 Freshness signals